ogcio/ogcio-ds/govie-frontend/docs/releasing/testing-and-linting.md

 Unit tests are small, modular tests that verify a "unit" of code.
 We write unit tests to check our JavaScript logic, particularly 'background logic' that does not heavily rely on [Document Object Model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) interaction (where functional tests may be better suited).

 Functional tests verify the output of an action and do not check the intermediate states of the system when performing that action.
 We write functional tests to check component interactions have the expected results, so we also refer to these as component tests.
-We also write functional tests to check that our Nunjucks code outputs expected HTML, and we refer to these as our Nunjucks tests.

 [Snapshot tests](https://facebook.github.io/jest/docs/en/snapshot-testing.html) are used for preventing unintended changes to our component markup.
 When the snapshot test runs, it  compares the previously captured snapshot to the current markup.